 - 1 bunch spinach (6 to 8 cups)

 - Fresh ground black pepper

-- Fill a large pot with water and add several pinches of salt.
-Bring to a boil and add the fettuccine.
+- Fill a large pot with water and add several pinches of kosher salt.
+Bring the water to a boil and add the fettuccine.

 - Meanwhile, wash the spinach and remove any large stems.
 Cut 6 tablespoons butter into small pats.
-If necessary, grate 1 ½ cups parmesan cheese.
+Grate 1 ½ cups Parmesan cheese.

 - When the fettuccine is al dente (cooked, but still a little firm), reserve about 2 cups of the pasta water.
-Then drain the pasta in a strainer.
+Then drain the pasta into a strainer.

 - Return the pot to the stove and add a small amount of the pasta water (about ½ cup).
-Add the spinach and cook down until bright green and wilted, stirring occasionally, for 1 to 3 minutes depending on the firmness of your spinach.
+Add the spinach and cook until bright green and wilted, stirring occasionally, for 1 to 3 minutes (depending on the firmness of your spinach).
 Then add the pasta and toss thoroughly to combine.

-- Add the pats of butter, half of the parmesan cheese, ¾ teaspoon kosher salt and plenty of fresh ground pepper, and continue tossing until the butter and cheese form a sauce.
-As desired, pour very small amounts of the reserved pasta water to loosen the sauce.
+- Add the butter, half of the Parmesan cheese, ¾ teaspoon kosher salt, and plenty of fresh ground pepper.
+Continue to toss the pasta until the butter and cheese form a sauce.
+As necessary, pour very small amounts of the reserved pasta water to loosen the sauce.
 Then add the remainder of the cheese and toss until integrated.
 Taste and adjust salt and pepper as desired.
 Serve immediately.